BioinfoNet/OpenScienceKE/schedule.md

 **12:00 - 12:30: Lunch**

-* Pizza and drinks will be served (there will be some veg/gluten free options in case there are food allergies) - Thanks CTLT!
+* Pizza and drinks will be served (there will be some veg/gluten free options in case there are food allergies) - Thanks UBC Library (again)!

 **12:30 - 1:45: Collaborating on GitHub**